 Mini Gastric Bypass vs Gastric Bypass

 Bariatric surgeries were introduced in the mid 20th century in order to solve a growing problem: obesity.
-The first bariatric surgery introduced was the jejuno-ileal gastric bypass, which revolutionized weight loss science and gave the most obese people a chance at a normal life.
-Over time, more and more procedures were created with slightly altered methods of preventing overheating and reducing the absorption of calories.
-One of these procedures was named the “mini gastric bypass”.
+The first bariatric surgery introduced was the jejuno-ileal gastric bypass.
+It revolutionized weight loss science and gave the most obese people a chance at a normal life.
+Over time, surgeons created more and more procedures with slightly altered methods of preventing overheating and reducing the absorption of calories.
+They named one of these procedures the “mini gastric bypass.”
+But what is the difference between the mini gastric bypass and the regular gastric bypass?
+In this article, we’ll be talking about the mini bypass vs. the bypass and the core differences between the two procedures.

 Difference Between Mini Gastric Bypass and Gastric Bypass

-The mini gastric bypass, also called the One Anastomosis Gastric Bypass (OAGB), was developed by Dr. Robert Rutledge in 1997 as a simplified form of a previous weight loss procedure.
+The Roux-en-Y gastric bypass (RYGB) is a slightly altered version of the original jejuno-ileal gastric bypass.
+Now, the Roux-en-Y gastric bypass has a lower risk of causing vitamin deficiencies, staple leaks, and anemia.
+Dr. Robert Rutledge developed the mini gastric bypass, also called the One Anastomosis Gastric Bypass (OAGB), in 1997.
 The main draw of this procedure is that it is a simpler, quicker procedure for surgeons to perform and has lower complication rates compared to the Roux-en-Y gastric bypass.
 This is because it creates only one anastomosis (or loop) to bypass the intestine instead of two like the Roux-en-Y.

 Which Is Better: Mini Gastric Bypass or Gastric Bypass?

-Although the mini gastric bypass is a simpler, easier procedure, it’s performed differently than the Roux-en-Y gastric bypass and many surgeons simply do not have the training necessary to perform it.
+Although the mini gastric bypass is a simpler, easier procedure, it’s performed differently than the Roux-en-Y gastric bypass.
 And, with the introduction of the gastric sleeve as an easier and similarly effective alternative to both the mini and roux-en-Y gastric bypass procedures, mini gastric bypass no longer has the niche that it once had.
-As a result, mini gastric bypass is not covered by many insurance providers and it’s harder to find a surgeon that will recommend mini gastric bypass over the RYGB or the gastric sleeve
+As a result, many insurance providers do not cover the mini gastric bypass, and surgeons are less likely to recommend it over the RYGB.
+Most surgeons still perform a laparoscopic Roux-en-Y gastric bypass.
+However, we believe that in order to choose the best weight loss procedure for you, you will need to consult directly with a surgeon who will explain what they are able to do for you based on your unique needs.

 Read more: What Is The Long-Term Success Rate of Gastric Bypass Surgery?